 Andre & Maria Jacquemetton - "Mad Men" ("Commissions & Fees")

 Semi Chellas, Matthew Weiner - "Mad Men" ("Far Away Places")

-' is likely to mean that it's out of contention, but we'd give it the edge over the others here.
+Should Win: The vote split on "Mad Men' is likely to mean that it's out of contention, but we'd give it the edge over the others here.
 Again, we'd be happy to see any of the nominated episodes win, but we'd probably lean towards Chellas and Weiner for "Far Away Places," the stunning episode featuring Roger Sterling's LSD trip.

 Will Win: Julian Fellowes

 Kevin Reynolds - "Hatfields & McCoys"

 Philip Kaufman - "Hemingway & Gellhorn"

 Paul McGuigan - "Sherlock: A Scandal In Belgravia"